tymyrddin/purple/source/docs/threat-modelling/attack-path-mapping.md

 An attack path is the sequence of steps an adversary takes from their starting position to their objective.
 Mapping attack paths makes the sequence visible so the group can reason about where to intervene.

-The [SEM](../foundations/system-effectiveness/index.rst) framing is important here.
-An attack path map is a model of the system as the group believes it to be.
+An attack path map is [a model of the system as the group believes it to be](../foundations/system-effectiveness/index.rst), and it is only as good as the match between that belief and the system as it actually runs.
 The paths it shows are the paths through that model.
 The paths it does not show are the paths through the model's blind spots: the connections nobody knew about, the trust relationships nobody thought to question, the system that was assumed to be isolated and turned out not to be.

 This means that a well-run attack path mapping session produces two kinds of output: the paths that are visible, and the questions that reveal where the model needs testing.
-Both matter.
+Both count.

 ## The exercise